drovani/inavord/README.md

 # inavord
-Starter template for C# CQRS on Azure projects
+Seedwork projects for C# CQRS on Azure solutions.